 Nicholes Family Lawyers can provide advice in relation to the potentially complex legal issues that may arise in relation to starting families, as well as other family issues affecting the LGBTIQ+ community including parenting disputes, property settlements and Binding Financial Agreements.

-Senior Associate, Bec Dahl, is part of the team on Family Matters on Joy 94.9 every Thursday night at 8.00pm.
+Senior Associate, Bec Dahl, is part of the team on Family Matters on Joy 94.9 every Thursday night.

 The Equality Project

 Nicholes Family Lawyers are proud supporters of The Equality Project (https://www.theequalityproject.org.au/)